19hours/sg-statutes/Acts/Protection from Harassment Act.md

 (i) the conduct is protracted; or

-(ii) the accused person has a previous conviction under this section in respect of the same victim; or
+(ii) the accused has a previous conviction under this section in respect of the same victim; or

+[Act 17 of 2019 wef 01/01/2020]

 (b) on 2 or more occasions in any other case;

-“related person”, in relation to the victim, means a person about whose safety or well‑being the victim would reasonably be expected to be seriously concerned.
+[Deleted by Act 17 of 2019 wef 01/01/2020]

 Illustration